Judy Nimtz: Littoral

 Judy Nimtz was born in Taiwan and raised on the island of O’ahu in Hawai’i.
 After completion of her MFA in 2008 from Laguna College of Art and Design, Judy made Southern California her home.
 Nimtz has exhibited her work in several solo and group exhibitions in the Los Angeles area including a joint survey exhibition with Kenny Harris at The Santa Monica College Barrett Art Gallery, Santa Monica, CA (2012) and multiple Artist-In-Residencies in Siena and Tuscany, Italy (2011-2015).
 She has been exhibiting with KDR since 2010.

-For further information or photos, please contact Kimberly Clark at firstname.lastname@example.org.
+For additional information, please contact Kim Clark at firstname.lastname@example.org